 Huesillos are dried peaches.
 You can find them in bulk at supermarkets like Whole Foods or Trader’s Joe.

-Another option is to buy them at stores like ChinChile or TuChileAqui, which ship from Florida with imported Chilean ingredients.
+Another option is to buy them at stores like ChinChile, which ships from Florida and imports Chilean ingredients.

 I forgot to soak the Huesillos the night before.
 What can I do?

 This happens to me always or almost always.
-You can put the Huesillos with cold water in a pot and cook them until they boil.
-Turn off the heat, let cool and continue with the recipe.
+You can put the Huesillos in cold water in a pot and cook them until they boil.
+Turn off the heat, let it cool, and continue the recipe.
 Just be careful not to overcook on the second boil.

-The Mote is cooked without salt or sugar, making it effortless to reuse the leftovers in salads or stews.
+The mote is cooked without salt or sugar, making reusing the leftovers in salads or stews effortless.

 I don’t want to make caramel.
-Can I use panela or piloncillo or molasses instead?
+Can I use panela, piloncillo, or molasses instead?

 Yes, and it will give it the characteristic color.
 You can add it during the cooking of the Huesillos, and once it dissolves and the Huesillos are cooked, add more water until it is the sweetness you want.